-College Name: Campus Address: Primary Contact Name: Primary Contact Phone: Primary Contact Title: Primary Contact Email: Section B: Program Information Program Title: Occupation (ONet Code): Program Location: Program Address: Program Length: Projected Annual Enrollment Total: Target Service Population (Check all that apply.): ☐ Low-Skilled ☐ Underrepresented ☐ Disadvantaged ☐ Veteran or Spouses ☐ Ex-Offenders ☐ Other Explain how your program will target services for each of the selected populations "low-skilled, disadvantaged."
-Program pre-requisites for entry (e.g. ACT Scores, ACCUPLACER, High School Diploma): Is this program credit or non-credit? ☐ Credit ☐ Non-Credit Please describe your policies and procedures for evaluating and overseeing each program's Equal Employment Opportunity (EEO) Requirements.
-Will adhere to all applicable Federal, state, and local laws and regulations pertaining to Equal Employment Opportunity (EEO).
-Has comprehensive outreach strategies to reach diverse populations.
-Has documented processes to keep its workplace free from harassment, intimidation, and retaliation (including the provision of antiharassment training and the establishment of procedures for handling equal opportunity and harassment complaints).

-Section C: Employer Engagement List the Employer(s) for the Apprenticeship program?
+Section C: Employer Engagement

+List the Employer(s) that will sponsor students for the Apprenticeship program?
 Attach a letter of support from the Employer(s).

-Show evidence that the employer(s) pay(s) apprentices at least the applicable Federal, state, and local minimum wage.
-Additionally, show how they will provide apprentices the opportunity to gain upward mobility with a progressive wage schedule.
-Section D: Approved Training and Curriculum Explain how your training model and curriculum aligns to industry or occupational standards/needs (including academic and technical skills needs).
-Describe how safety standards are integrated as part of the training curriculum on-the-job and during hands on- lab.
-Describe how your program will evaluate and oversee the on the job training/work experience that include structured work experiences and mentorship.
+Attach documentation that the employer(s) pay apprentices at least the applicable Federal, state, and local minimum wage.
+Additionally, show how they will provide apprentices the opportunity to gain upward mobility with a progressive wage schedule (e.g. Employer Agreement/Individuals Agreement, Industry Career Pathway Arrow, etc.).

+Section D: Approved Training and Curriculum

+Attach your curriculum and training model to show that it aligns to industry or occupational standards/needs (including academic and technical skills needs).

+Do you adhere to the following safety standards as part of the training curriculum on the job and during hands on training?
+Yes No

+The college provides instruction to all students (apprentices) in safe and healthful work practices for on the job and in related instruction that are in compliance with the Occupational Safety and Health Administration standards under 29 CFR § 29.5 (b)(9) which requires: Adequate and safe equipment and facilities for training and supervision, and safety training for apprentices on the job and related instruction.

+Describe how your program will evaluate and oversee the on-the-job training/work experience that includes structured work experiences and mentorship.

 Attach an outline of your curriculum.
-(For Approved CTE Programs of Study, please include a copy of approved CTE program).
-Attach your letter of support or formalized agreement between your program and related instruction provider of the Apprenticeship Program.
+(For Approved CTE Programs of Study, please include a copy of the approved CTE program).

+Attach your letter of support or formalized agreement between your program and the related instruction provider of the Apprenticeship Program.

 List the Occupational and Educational Credentials that will be earned in the program.

-Section E: Checklist ☐ Complete ALAMAP/FAME Apprenticeship Application ☐ Submit Letter(s) of Support from Employer(s) or formalized agreement □ Submit Outline of Curriculum ☐ Policies and Procedures for a safe working environment in the lab and on the job ☐ Documentation that a mentor is provided for each apprentice Documentation that apprentices will earn industry-recognized credential(s) ☐ Procedures for Equal Employment Opportunity Requirements ☐ Evidence of minimum wage requirement and document wage progression
+Section E: Checklist

+Complete ALAMAP/FAME Apprenticeship Application

+□ Submit Letter(s) of Support from Employer(s) or formalized agreement

+□ Submit Outline of Curriculum

+\Box Submit Policies and Procedures for a safe working environment in the lab and on the job

+\Box Submit Documentation that a mentor is provided for each apprentice

+□ Submit Documentation that apprentices will earn an industry-recognized credential(s)

+□ Submit Procedures for Equal Employment Opportunity

+□ Evidence of minimum wage requirement and document wage progression

 I certify that the statements on this application are true and complete to the best of my knowledge.

 Sponsor Signature

-Section G: To Be Filled Out by AC Date Received: CS Office Date Program Approved:

-Approved By: Reviewed By:

-Comments:
+Date